Ruandas ITK Sektor

 Rwanda’s image processing sector is emerging

-Since the start of the project and the simultaneous opening of the Rwandan branch in May 2021, Schnell Media has developed a curriculum that will be integrated into the teaching programmes of the Rwandan partner institutions.
-Until now, 161 people have already been trained, 61 of whom are now employed by Schnell Media.
-8 others are now employed by other Rwandan enterprises.
+Since the start of the project and the simultaneous opening of the Rwandan branch in May 2021, Schnell Media has developed a curriculum that was integrated into the teaching programmes of the Rwandan partner institution Rwanda Polytechnic and its five colleges.

 Project details